 Craig Mundle

-Are you aware of the terms “data science”, “big data”, “data analytics” or “data scientist” but not sure what they mean?
+I’m sure you are familiar with the terms “data science”, “big data”, “data analytics” or “data scientist” but do you know what they actually mean?
 Don’t worry, you’re not alone!
 The term data science is quite new and in use only in this century.
 Sadly, a few marketers have used it to promote their products, leading to different meanings for data-related words.
 To get through this confusion, we need a clear definition of data science.
-I think the following definition is the most accurate one I have found.
+The following is what I consider to be the most accurate definition available.

 “Data science is the discipline of making data useful.”